cosmos72/cl-parametric-types/README.md

 -----------
 CL-PARAMETRIC-TYPES exports the following macros:

-- `TEMPLATE-FUNCTION` declares that a function is parametric, i.e. that the "abstract" source code you provide will be later instantiated on "concrete" types.
+- `TEMPLATE` declares that one or more functions, structs or objects are parametric, i.e. that the "abstract" source code you provide will be later instantiated on "concrete" types.
 For example,

-        (template-function (<t>)
+        (template (<t>)
           (defun less (a b)
             (declare (type <t> a b))
             (< a b)))